Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/deform/wave.rst

 Width
    Half of the width, in BU, between the tops of two subsequent ripples (if *Cyclic* is enabled).
-   This has an indirect effect on the ripple amplitude - if the pulses are too near to each other, the wave may not reach the zero Z-position, so in this case Blender actually lowers the whole wave so that the minimum is zero and, consequently, the maximum is lower than the expected amplitude.
+   This has an indirect effect on the ripple amplitude.
+If the pulses are too near to each other, the wave may not reach the zero Z-position, so in this case Blender actually lowers the whole wave so that the minimum is zero and, consequently, the maximum is lower than the expected amplitude.
    See :ref:`modifier-wave-detailhint` below.